-The Society recognizes the importance of providing both formal and informal recognition to its employees.
-The Society strongly encourages the regular provision of informal recognition.
+Society recognizes the importance of providing both formal and informal recognition to its employees.
+Society strongly encourages the regular provision of informal recognition.

-The Society also formally recognizes employees which may occur at an annual Employee Recognition Event.
+The Society also formally recognizes employees which may occur at a bi-annual Employee Recognition Event (but not limited to).
 The recognition committee in consultation with the Executive Director determines the format and budget of this annual event.